liakoyras/school-projects/README.md

 [Jump to the repo](https://github.com/darklex55/DBT5)

 ### Computer Vision
-This is contains the Python projects i did for the Computer Vision course, including a program that counts the cells in an photograph from a microscope, an image panorama creator, and image classifiers using K-Nearest Neighbors, SVMs and Convolutional Neural Networks.<br>
+This contains the Python projects i did for the Computer Vision course, including a program that counts the cells in an photograph from a microscope, an image panorama creator, and image classifiers using K-Nearest Neighbors, SVMs and Convolutional Neural Networks.<br>
 [Jump to the code](<./Computer Vision>)

 ### Microprocessors